 Doodson vs Dootson

 The area just South of Bolton is also where people called Dootson originate - in some villages there were Dootsons, whereas in others only a mile or so away there were only Doodsons.
 Here are some interesting examples from the 1841 census (from a few years ago - revisions to the accuracy of transcription probably mean the numbers in current versions are different):

-I've summarised the geographical distribution of the two surnames in the 1841 census in a PDF file - click here to see it.
+I've summarised the geographical distribution of the two surnames in the 1841 census in a PDF file - click at right to see it.

 I guess that at one time the two names were the same - they sound pretty similar, and at the time the censuses were taken in 1841 chances are that some people called Doodson were written down as Dootson and vice versa.
 It might just be that the census-taker in Farnworth thought it sounded more like Doodson, whereas the one in West Houghton thought it sounded like Dootson!
 Some families even appeared to accept the change of surname from Doodson to Dootson - some individuals were christened as Doodson but marriages or deaths recorded as Dootson.
 Strangely I've not found any doing the opposite!
 This causes quite a lot of confusion when trying to trace individuals or families from one census return to another.
 Since Dootson is more common (though not by much) oftentimes when census returns are transcribed from the census forms to computer databases the name Doodson becomes Dootson, or even stranger - how about Doodwow or Goodson?